 Kanye West and Jimmy Kimmel.
-The rapper launched a Twitter tirade against the late-night host after Kimmel poked fun at his BBC Radio interview on his show with a kid-Kanye spoof interview.
+The rapper launched a Twitter tirade against the late-night host in September 2013 after Kimmel poked fun at his BBC Radio interview on his show with a kid-Kanye spoof interview.
 Among Kanye's tweets: "Jimmy Kimmel is out of line to try and spoof in any way the first piece of honest media in years."
 It only got worse from there.

 Former "American Idol" judge Nicki Minaj unleashed a tirade against fellow co-star Mariah Carey in October 2012, ultimately threatening to punch the singer out after the two new judges disagreed over a contestant's performance.

 Anderson Cooper and Star Jones.
-Cooper said he wasn’t happy with the way Jones reacted to his announcement in which he declared publicly for the first time that he is gay and called her hypocritical.
-“I seem to recall her hawking her wedding every single day to get free products when she was on 'The View' and I seem to recall her lying about her gastric bypass surgery and making everybody else lie about it as well,” he said.
+In October 2012, Cooper said he wasn't happy with the way Jones reacted to his announcement in which he declared publicly for the first time that he is gay and called her hypocritical.
+"I seem to recall her hawking her wedding every single day to get free products when she was on 'The View' and I seem to recall her lying about her gastric bypass surgery and making everybody else lie about it as well," he said.

 Amanda Bynes and Lindsay Lohan.
 The former Nickelodeon star had her car impounded by police after she was pulled over on a suspended license in the summer of 2012, but Lohan, who served 14 days in jail in 2010 after violating her probation in her own 2007 DUI case, thought Bynes got let off a little too easy.
 "Why did I get put in jail and a Nickelodeon star has had NO punishment(s) so far?"
 Lohan tweeted on Sept.
 16, 2012.

 Jon Hamm and Kim Kardashian.
-The 'Mad Men' star, who has called the reality TV star a "f---ing idiot," made yet another mention at the brunette bombshell's expense in 2012.
+The "Mad Men" star, who has called the reality TV star a "f---ing idiot," made yet another mention at the brunette bombshell's expense in 2012.
 "The sexy thing is so ephemeral and meaningless other than in the world of selling magazines," Hamm told a British magazine.
 "Who cares, when it's reduced to just that?
 You might as well be a Kardashian and have a sex tape."

 Star Jones and NeNe Leakes.
-After stating on "Ellen" that she and Jones "are OK right now," Leakes went on to dish some harsh criticism.
+After stating on "Ellen" in March 2011 that she and Jones "are OK right now," Leakes went on to dish some harsh criticism.
 "I don't think she's easy to get along with," the reality star began, starting off mildly.
 "She's a tough girl."
 Then Leakes added about Jones, "She is bossy; she is manipulative, conniving.
 And I'm not even being funny.
 I think that is real.
 I honestly think that is who she is."

 Bristol Palin and Keith Olbermann.
-Olbermann called her "the worst person in the world" on MSNBC for her position on abstinence, prompting the "Dancing With the Stars" alum to post a letter to the MSNBC host on her page to defend her position as an abstinence advocate, despite having a baby as a teen.
+Olbermann called her "the worst person in the world" on MSNBC in November 2010 for her position on abstinence, prompting the "Dancing With the Stars" alum to post a letter to the MSNBC host on her page to defend her position as an abstinence advocate, despite having a baby as a teen.
 "What Mr. Olbermann lacks in originality he makes up for with insincere incredulity."

 Shia LaBeouf and Frankie Muniz.
-During a radio show interview, LaBeouf hurled an insult at Frankie Muniz's way, reigniting a yearslong feud between the young actors.
+During a radio show interview in October 2010, LaBeouf hurled an insult at Frankie Muniz's way, reigniting a yearslong feud between the young actors.
 The "Wall Street 2" star deflected the credit for his box office success, saying, "While that's flattering, you could have put Frankie Muniz into any of the movies I've been in and those movies still would've still been No. 1."
 Muniz responded on Twitter.
 "Dear Shia Labeouf.
 It's getting creepy the fact that you can't stop talking about me.
 It's been 12 years now.
 I don't know you.
 Thanks," he tweeted.